Live-Charts/Live-Charts/README.md

 DataContext = this;
 ```

-## c) Full Binding with
+## c) Full Binding

-Useful when you need to change the number of series and the values of each serie.
+Useful when you need to change the number of series and the values of each serie, in this example also we are not ploting just a column of dobule, we are ploting `ChartValues<SalesData>` then we specify wich property to use for X and Y.

 **XAML** [see full file](https://github.com/beto-rodriguez/Live-Charts/blob/master/ChartsTest/Line%20Examples/Mvvm/MvvmLine.xaml)
 ```xml